AdobeDocs/experience-manager-cloud-manager.en/help/using/code-quality-testing.md

 ## Code Quality Testing {#code-quality-testing-step}

-This step evaluates the quality of your application code, which is the main purpose of a code quality only pipeline, and is executed immediately following the build step in all non-production and production pipelines.
-Please refer to the document [Configuring Non-Production Pipelines](/help/using/non-production-pipelines.md) to learn more.
+This testing step evaluates the quality of your application code, which is the main purpose of a code quality-only pipeline.
+It is executed immediately following the build step in all non-production and production pipelines.
+To learn more, go to [Configuring Non-Production Pipelines](/help/using/non-production-pipelines.md).

 Code quality testing scans the source code to ensure that it meets certain quality criteria.

-This is implemented by a combination of SonarQube analysis, content package-level examination using OakPAL, and dispatcher validation using the Dispatcher Optimization Tool.
+The software implements it using a combination of SonarQube analysis, content package-level examination with OakPAL, and Dispatcher validation with the Dispatcher Optimization Tool.

-There are over 100 rules combining generic Java rules and AEM-specific rules.
+There are more than 100 rules combining generic Java rules and AEM-specific rules.
 Some of the AEM-specific rules are created based on best practices from AEM Engineering and are referred to as [Custom Code Quality Rules.](/help/using/custom-code-quality-rules.md)

 >[!TIP]
 >